silver-sat/rpi-flight-software/testing-procedure.md

 4. Use the password `silversat` to log into the running raspberry pi.

+5. Note that the time will likely be wrong. use `sudo ntpdate -u 0.pool.ntp.org' to set the time.

-5. Check the contents of the `.startup.log` file in the home directory of the `pi` user: `tail -f .startup.log`
+6. Check the contents of the `.startup.log` file in the home directory of the `pi` user: `tail -f .startup.log`

-6. Old startup logs are at `.startup.log.1`, `.startup.log.2`, etc. so you can see what happened during previous payload bootups.
+7. Old startup logs are at `.startup.log.1`, `.startup.log.2`, etc. so you can see what happened during previous payload bootups.
 The last 10 log files are retained.

-7. The raspberry pi will shutdown as soon as the tweet or photo mode program has run.
-To stop this from happening, kill the .startup.sh process: `sudo pkill -9 -f .startup.sh`
+8. The raspberry pi will shutdown as soon as the tweet or photo mode program has run.
+To stop this from happening, kill the .startup.sh process: sudo pkill -9 -f .startup.sh

-8. To stop the raspberry pi from shutting down, create a `.noshutdown` file in the home directory.
-For example: `touch .noshutdown`

-9. To ensure the payload board takes a photo (with 120 second wait after boot), connect the three states pins on the side header (3,4,5) to GND (8).
+9. Alternatively, create the file `.noshutdown` in `/home/pi` to stop the RPi startup script shuting down after it attempts the photo (or tweet): `touch ~/.noshutdown`

+10. Check the directory `~/photos` for evidence of a photo.

-10. To execute the tweet or photo mode scripts on a raspberry pi outside the the bootup procedure change directory to the payload directory and execute `python3 photo.py` or `python3 tweet.py`.
+11. To execute the tweet or photo mode scripts on a raspberry pi outside the the bootup procedure change directory to the payload directory and execute `python3 photo.py` or `python3 tweet.py`.

 ## Testing configuration: Raspberry Pi without Payload board using WiFi for internet connection